 In 2017 the ITTF introduced a new format for the World Tours with even more prize money.
-The World Tour now has two tiers plus an end of year Grand Finals.
+The World Tour now has two tiers plus an end-of-year Grand Finals.

-The German Open 2017 for example offered the winner of the Men's and Women's Singles a very nice $24,000 usd.
+The German Open 2017, for example, offered the winner of the Men's and Women's Singles a very nice $24,000 USD.
 And the prize money in that tournament extended right down to the round of 32 at $900 USD each.

 Perhaps the most likely way to make money from table tennis is not winning at tournaments.
 If you are a well-known player then you could vie for sponsorships.
 Most famous table tennis brands such as Butterfly, Tibhar, and Stiga offer player sponsorships.
 Locally sponsorships often come in the form of discounted equipment, rather than in cash.
-In fact, one of Butterfly’s sponsored players in Australia, is the Brisbane club’s own Benjamin Gould.

 Or better still a career in sports administration may be just the ticket.
-With a master's degree in sports administration, you can expect to earn anywhere from $30,000 to $100,000 annually.
+With a master's degree in sports administration, you can expect to earn anywhere from $45,000 to $100,000+ annually.